-I have a rule; if something says it is fortified with vitamins and minerals, then I know the actual product is trash, and it probably has poor nutrient density.
+I have a rule; if something says it is fortified with vitamins and minerals, then I know the actual product is trash and probably has poor nutrient density.
 It is the opposite of what you are looking for on a carnivore diet.

 Concentrated fruit juice

-Well, we would have eaten fruit in season, now we have it all year round, the fruit was tiny and fibrous, we have since spliced them to be modern-day sugar bombs, and even if there was still a case for eating fruit, there could not be a case for drinking fruit juice.
+Well, we would have eaten fruit in season, but now we have it all year round; the fruit was tiny and fibrous, and we have since spliced them to be modern-day sugar bombs, and even if there was still a case for eating fruit, there could not be a case for drinking fruit juice.

 As with anything, a bit of common sense is required on the carnivore diet.
-Someone could ask in a carnivore diet group, “am I ok to drink coffee.”
-Then all hell will break loose, but most people do drink coffee, as far as I know.
+In a carnivore diet Facebook group, someone could ask, “Am I ok to drink coffee?”
+Then all hell will break loose, but most people drink coffee, as far as I know.

 However, it depends on the coffee.
-I am a big fan of organic Bulletproof/Butter coffee, and drinking that daily is a lot different from drinking a holiday flavored specialty coffee from Starbucks.
+I am a big fan of organic KION coffee (10% Discount), and drinking that daily is a lot different from drinking a holiday-flavored specialty coffee from Starbucks.

 No brainer alcohol

-However, if you need more reasons why this article will hopefully convince you why it’s a bad idea and which alcohols are worse than others.
+However, if you need more reasons, this article will hopefully convince you why it’s a bad idea and which alcohols are worse than others.

 What can you drink?

-If you are going for a true, strict carnivore diet, then the choices are limited, but we dive in way deeper on our what you can drink in this link.
-It’s a quick but effective read that will surely motivate you.
+If you are going for a true, strict carnivore diet, then the choices are limited, but we dive way deeper into what you can drink in this link.
+It’s a quick but compelling read that will surely motivate you.